practice in dealing with situations - Christian Proff

 "Staff were usually available at short notice with feedback on questions and comments."

 Christian Proff is a Verification Engineer from Switserland.
-He enrolled in the online program Leadership Essentials for Engineers in 2018.
+He participated in the online program Leadership Essentials for Engineers.Read about his experience.

 What was your motivation for enrolling in the course?

 I thought this program would be an interesting complement to the classroom courses I had followed previously.
 It would give me practice in dealing with situations one will often encounter in real life without any preparation.
 As I have a fulltime job and a family, the format which allowed me to study every now and then proved very useful, as following a classroom course would have been impossible for me.

 How would you describe your online learning experience?